cloudmesh-community/sp19-222-100/project-report/report.md

 function and the classifier determines if the candidate would win or lose based on the given arguments.

-### REST API
+### REST Service

-The REST API allows simple connection between backend python code and a frontend website/API where users can pass data in and receive it back as a json formatted object.
+The REST Service allows simple connection between backend python code and a frontend website/API where users can pass data in and receive it back as a json formatted object.
 People can easily access the classifier through the API without the need to build it and run it on their own.
 Endpoints are